vmware-tanzu/crash-diagnostics/README.md

-# CRE Bundle Tool
+# Flare

-Tool to collect machine environment data from a Kubernetes cluster.
+A too to collect machine environment data to investigate issues with a Kubernetes cluster.

 ## Pre-requisites
  * Linux